-So when I saw this book on my bookshelf, my memory was jogged back 29 years ago.
+So when I saw this book on my bookshelf, my memory was jogged-back 29 years ago.
 There are numerous other books on the shelf that remind me of a particular year and location.
 The Falling Angel by William Hjortsberg – 2006 – when I moved to the northwest and was renting a basement apartment that got flooded.
 Chocolat by Joanne Harris – 2011- whilst on an assignment in the Catalonia region.
 A Brief History of Seven Killings by Marlon James – 2015 – spending Saturday mornings in the local coffee shop with steamed up windows and being gripped by the character Josey Wales.

 Time, place and memories.
-Of course I fondly remember the theme of the books, but time, places and memories always follow.
+Of course I fondly remember the theme of the books, and time, places and memories always follow.
 I see my mocha stained fingerprints on some of the books.
 In one book, I found a flight boarding card acting as a bookmark.
 Inside another book, lock instructions for a suitcase.

 In an age where we are using more and more digital material, when it comes to books and magazines, I’m still stuck in yester-years.
-It’s no surprise that my debut book will only be available in paperback.
+It’s no surprise that my debut book is only be available in paperback.
 The fact it contains many images deterred me from publishing an online version.

 Staff members at the college library in Hertfordshire, who’ve been scratching their heads since 1988, wondering where Bakery Flour Confectionary disappeared to, now you know!
 I still have the book – I can post back to you.
-Please go easy with the late fees as I’m a full time author and money is scarce.
+Please go easy with the late fees as I’m a full-time author and money is scarce.
 You’ll be happy to know that the heist carried out in 1988 was my one and only.
 I now live a life free from crime.
 As I mentioned earlier, I’m a full-time author, money is scarce so I can’t completely rule out doing what I did in 1988 … on a bigger scale of course!